 Incapacitation can be permanent or temporary.
 There is no hard line that defines incapacitation.
 It will be the lawyer’s judgment call whether to have a Guardian appointed for someone who they believe is incapacitated.
 An incapacitated person means a person who has been judicially determined to lack the capacity and ability to manage some of their property or to meet at least some of the essential health and safety requirements of the person.

-Importance of a Boynton Beach Catastrophic Injury Lawyer
+Contact Our Boynton Beach Catastrophic Injury Lawyers Today

 In instances where an individual has sustained a catastrophic injury, it is important to work with someone who has experience working with incapacitated individuals, and who will be able to help the individual’s Guardian make informed decisions with regards to the care of the individual.
 An adept lawyer can fight on behalf of the incapacitated party, in order to make sure that their rights are protected and that responsible parties are held accountable.
 If you or someone you know has sustained a catastrophic injury, get in touch with a Boynton Beach catastrophic injury lawyer.